National University of Sciences and Technology (Pakistan)

 The university offers undergraduate and postgraduate degrees, including doctoral and professional degrees.
-NUST was established in March 1991 for the promotion of higher education in the country, especially in the fields of science and technology, and its charter was granted in 1993.
+NUST was established in March 1991 to promote higher education in the country, especially in the fields of science and technology, and its charter was granted in 1993.
 All of its engineering programmes are accredited under the Washington Accord, as well as by the Pakistan Engineering Council (PEC).
 The main campus in Islamabad also contains Pakistan's first National Science and Technology Park, certified by International Association of Science Parks (IASP).
 As of 2025, NUST has over 12,000 full-time students enrolled and over 20 departments with over 1,637 academic faculty staff.

 History

 Pre-Inception

 After the independence of Pakistan in 1947, the training of military corpsmen became one of the top priorities of the new Government.
 In 1947, Military College of Signals (MCS) was established as the School of Signals.
 A year later, in 1948, the School of Military Engineering (SME) was established at Sialkot to train the corps in the field of engineering.
 In 1951, it was given the status of college as Military College of Engineering (MCE) and was shifted to its present location in Risalpur.
 On 1 April 1957, EME School was established at Quetta and in 1969, it was given the status of College of Electrical & Mechanical Engineering (CEME) and civilians were admitted.
 In 1962, Pakistan Navy Engineering College (PNEC) was established in Karachi.
 To train the members of the Pakistan Air Force, the College of Aeronautical Engineering (CAE) was established at Korangi Creek, Karachi in 1965.
 In the same year, the School of Signals was upgraded to a college.
 In 1981 an undergraduate program was launched at CEME giving it the status of a university.
 A few years later in April 1984, CEME moved to its current location in Rawalpindi from Quetta.
 In May 1986, CAE was shifted to the PAF Academy in Risalpur.